rickwu11/MAUS_dataset_baseline_system/README.md

-# MAUS: A Dataset for Mental Workload
+# MAUS: A Dataset for Mental Workload Assessment Using Wearable Sensor
-Assessment Using Wearable Sensor
+## Baseline system

 # Usage